davidgajdos1/Unity_Intelligent_house/README.md

 <h1 align="center">UNITY INTELLIGENT HOUSE</h1>

+## Abstract
+The point of this project was to create an intelligent house assistant in Unity3D with use of cloud services and implementation of vocal controlling.

+We have created custom tilesets, avatar, objects and devices as pixel-art textures.
+Player interacts with game using keyboard and communicates with agent through a microphone.

+Player is able to see temperatures in each room, input from webcamera, temperature outside synchronised with his current location using WeatherAPI, and communicate with virtual agent using Google DialogFlow API.
+Verification of users is provided by Azure FaceAPI.

 *Osobný domáci asistent.
 Vytvorenie modelu bytu, aspoň 2+1, aspoň 2 ľudia, hlasový asistent sám rieši stav prostredia v byte a reaguje na požiadavky užívateľov.*

 <p align="center">